victorpoughon/torchlensmaker/roadmap.md

 for example, setup an impossibly short focal length with a spherical lens

 detect when optimization reaches a point where there are no rays exiting the system, make a nice error message

+## Focal length measurement

+* be able to measure focal lengths in different ways that make sense for optics (front, back, etc): choose a reference point on the lens
+* position a lens relative to its center, or other points on the lens: front, back, center, nodes, etc.